jameshfisher/jameshfisher.com/_posts/2020-09-27-what-does-the-require-function-do-in-nodejs.md

 ---
-title: "What does the `require` function do in Node.js?"
+title: What does the `require` function do in Node.js?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 [The other day I wrote an intro to "JavaScript modules"](/2020/09/25/javascript-modules-for-grumpy-developers-from-2005/).